khaldi-yass/Students-management/README.md

 # Students-management
-A simple GUI Application that manages a list of students in databese
+A simple GUI Application written in Java that manages a list of students.
+Libraries: Swing, AWT